USDC Lending Rates Compared

-On most days, Binance is the top exchange in the world by total trading volume, measuring over $2B at the time of writing.
+Binance is a top exchange in the world by total trading volume, measuring over $700M at the time of writing.
 Binance is headquartered in Malta and is known for listing hundreds of different coins for trading.
 Binance has recently faced some regulatory scrutiny from US regulators.
-It will soon shut down service for all US customers and relaunch a Binance US exchange.
+It recently shut down service for all US customers, and launched a Binance US exchange.
 USDC has large number of trading pairs on the platform, though it has to compete with several other stablecoins listed there, as well.

 USDC Trading Volume: ~$18M (February 2020)

 Number of USDC Trading Pairs: 31

-Other Stablecoins: Tether, Paxos, TrueUSD, Launching Binance Stablecoin soon
+Other Stablecoins: Tether, Paxos, TrueUSD, Binance USD, Russian Ruble, Nigerian Naira, StableUSD

 Coinbase is one of the leading crypto exchanges in the US.
-It was started in 2014 and boasts daily volumes close to $1B on average.
+It was started in 2014 and boasts daily volumes close to $125M on average.
 As one of the most recognized and used crypto exchanges in the US, it makes for an ideal launching pad for USDC.
 Coinbase has over $1billion in annual revenue and over 13 million users on its platform, making it a strong, strategic place to drive adoption of its new stablecoin.
-USDC is the only fiat-back stablecoin on the platform.
+USDC is the only fiat-backed stablecoin on the platform.

 USDC Trading Volume: ~$19M (February 2020)